FredericGariepy/LighthouseLabs/PKM/W2/D3/Windows Logging and Indicators Of Compromise.md

 The categorization of event IDs represents a commensurate relationship to vulnerabilities as shown in the MITRE ATT&CK matrix.

 # 3 Examples of IoC with Event Log ID
-## Account Manipulation & indows Security Log Event ID 4720
+## Persistence (Account Manipulation) & Windows Security Log Event ID 4720
 MITRE ATT&CK: [Tactics > Persistence > Account Manipulation](https://attack.mitre.org/techniques/T1098/)
 > Adversaries may manipulate accounts (reate or modify accounts) to maintain and/or elevate access to victim systems.
 Related windows event: Windows Security Log Event ID 4720